wp-plugins/child-theme-configurator/readme.txt

 = Does it work with plugins? =

-We offer a premium extension to let you easily modify styles for any WordPress Plugin installed on your website.
-The Child Theme Configurator Plugin Extension scans your plugins and allows you to create custom stylesheets in your Child Theme.
+We offer a premium extension that brings the CSS editing power of Child Theme Configurator to any WordPress Plugin installed on your website.
+The Child Theme Configurator Plugin Extension scans your plugins and creates custom CSS in your Child Theme.
 Learn more at http://www.lilaeamedia.com/plugins/child-theme-plugin-styles

 = Is there a tutorial? =